Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 What is Micro-Influencer Marketing?

-Micro-influencer marketing is a strategy that involves working with smaller, niche-focused influencers on the internet to promote your products or services.
+Micro-influencer marketing is a strategy for promoting products or services by working with smaller, niche-focused influencers on the Internet.

 Influencers are individuals, media personalities, and other professionals with a significant following and engaged audience on social media.